 The timer's On Time can be adjusted from 0 to 900 seconds, in increments of 15 seconds; the Off Time can be adjusted from 0 to 60 minutes.
 To deactivate mist cooling, set the Time On to zero.
-This parameter is only displayed if mist units are enabled (internal switch #6).

 - Set the function to MIST TIMER.
 The current Time On for the mist cycle is displayed, alternating with the letters "t On". - Use the adjustment knob to set the Time On to the desired value (in minutes). - Press the push-button The current Time Off for the mist cycle is displayed, alternating with the letters "t Off". - Use the adjustment knob to set the Time Off to the desired value (in minutes).